mdickinson/bigfloat/docs/source/reference/index.rst

 * On Python 3, :func:`round`, :func:`math.floor`, :func:`math.ceil` and
   :func:`math.trunc` all behave as expected, returning the appropriate integer.
   They are unaffected by the current context.
+Note that Python 2 does not provided type-specific support for these four functions; the functions will all work on Python, but only by doing an implicit conversion to the built-in :class:`float` type first.

 * :class:`BigFloat` instances are hashable.
 The hash function obeys the rule that objects that compare equal should hash equal; in particular, if ``x ==